Level of Study

 Forms of Assessment

-Written examination, but if few students have registered, the exam can be oral.
+Written examination.
 Both the exam and assignments count towards the total grade.
 Weights are announced at the beginning of the course.

 Examination Support Material